blog image

 States With No Property Tax For Disabled Veterans

 There are many different tax exemptions and programs available to disabled veterans, but one of the most important is the property tax exemption.
-This exemption can help disabled veterans save thousands of dollars each year on their property taxes.
+This exemption can help disabled veterans, including those who may be relocating with the help of local movers, save thousands of dollars each year on their property taxes.

 Currently, there are 21 states that offer some form of property tax exemption for disabled veterans.
 These states are: